akka/akka-management/docs/src/main/paradox/kubernetes-deployment/forming-a-cluster.md

 }
 ```

-You can optionally specify a `service-name` otherwise the name of the AkkaSystem is used that much match your label in the deployment spec.
+You can optionally specify a `service-name` otherwise the name of the AkkaSystem is used that matches your label in the deployment spec.

 ## Starting